dshukertjr/spot/README.md

 create policy "Users can delete own comments." on public.comments for delete using (auth.uid() = creator_uid);

-CREATE TABLE IF NOT EXISTS public.likes (
+create table if not exists public.likes (
     post_id uuid references public.posts not null,
     liked_uid uuid references public.users not null,
     created_at timestamp with time zone default timezone('utc' :: text, now()) not null,